13 Scrum Master Interview Questions and Answers

 Have you used modified versions of Scrum before?

-How did you adapt when a Scrum process wasn’t working for a project?
+How did you adapt when a Scrum process was not working for a project?

 Some project managers are hired explicitly to scale Scrum at organisations.
-Check the job description to see if you’re expected to do this kind of work.
+Check the job description to see if you are expected to do this kind of work.

 There are several methods you might use to scale Scrum across a large team or organisation.
 These include the Scaled Agile Framework (SAFe), Nexus, and Scrum@Scale.
-Be honest about what’s familiar to you, and what processes have worked or not worked, and the results you produced.
+Be honest about what is familiar to you and what processes have worked or not worked.

 Other forms this question might take: